decretist/Dissertation/Chapter1/school-faculty-university.md

 law.
 The *Decretum* retained its status as a classic textbook but never again held the intellectual attention of the discipline in the way it had during the second half of the twelfth century.

+[^sfu0]: **Gratian at least provides the outline for second part of the *Decretum*.
+How closely the logic and arguments of the *dicta* follow Gratian's classroom presentation, as opposed to being the student's own, is unknown.**

 [^sfu1]: See [@southern_scholastic_1995, 310-318] for a discussion of
 the role that material and political conditions played in the rise